DjDeveloperr/deno_depchecker/README.md

 WIP, but works.

-- Checks for outdated dependencies and optionally upgrades them.
+Checks for outdated dependencies and optionally upgrades them.
-- Supports https://deno.land (std & x) (only at the moment).

 ## Install